facundoenriquez/facundoenriquez/README.md

 - 🤔 I use daily `.php`,` .py`, `.sql`
 - :student: I’m currently learning `Python and their frameworks`, `Software Engineering` and still working with `Laravel`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`, this is [MY Linkedin profile](https://www.linkedin.com/in/facundo-enriquez/).
+- :thinking: I’m currently open for a new `job opportunity`, this is [MY LINKEDIN PROFILE](https://www.linkedin.com/in/facundo-enriquez/).

 <br>